maiHammad/empowering-energy-task/README.md

 # Getting Started with empowering-energy-task

+Please open terminal and run
+npm i
-Please run npm i to install necessary packeges
+to install necessary packeges
+then
+npm start

 ## solution stacture